aMarcireau/land/README.md

 ## Server

 Install [nodejs](https://nodejs.org) and run `npm install`.
 Run `node land.js` to start the server.
+The following routes are available:
+- *http://localhost:3030/* is an HTML game viewer
+- *http://localhost:3030/kills* lists kills in JSON format